srfslvr14/Math-152/README.md

 # Math-152
-Repo for programming fro math in python
+Repo for Programming Math in python